Greenford: Political representation

 Greenford is part of the Ealing North UK parliamentary constituency, represented since 2019 by Labour and Co-operative Party Member of Parliament (MP) James Murray.

-Greenford is made up of three and a half electoral wards for local council elections: Greenford Broadway, Greenford Green, North Greenford and half of the Lady Margaret ward, which is situated on the south side of Greenford Broadway.
+Greenford is made up of four and a half electoral wards for local council elections: Central Greenford, Greenford Broadway, Greenford Green, North Greenford and half of the Lady Margaret ward, which is situated on the south side of Greenford Broadway.
 These wards all elect councillors to Ealing Council.
 Ealing Council is currently run by a Labour administration.

 Political status of Ealing Council after the May 2022 local elections: